PlatzerT/PlatzerT/README.md

 - 👨🏻‍🎓 Student at HTL-Wels in Austria

-- 🖥️ Developing Web-Applications is my passion
+- 🖥️ Developing Web-Applications as well as designing UI/UX is my passion

 - 🏀 Check out my dribbble profile https://dribbble.com/thpl1